shreshthsaini/HIDRO-VQA-DATA/Readme.md

 > **HIDRO-VQA: High Dynamic Range Oracle for Video Quality Assessment**
 > Shreshth Saini, Avinab Saha, Alan C. Bovik
+> 3rd Workshop on Image/Video/Audio Quality in Computer Vision and Generative AI
 > WACV 2024

 We provide IDs for all the videos used to create the dataset proposed in HIDRO-VQA.
 This repository prepares the final dataset from assumed pristine videos (make sure you download all videos first in highest available quality, i.e. 4K HDR).